sumatriptan (as succinate)

 Tell your doctor immediately and do not take any more Iptam tablets if you:

-feel heaviness, pressure or tightness in any part of the body including the chest or throat
+feel heaviness, pressure or tightness in any part of the body including the chest

 feel irregular heart beats